ivaldi/brimir/README.md

 - Integration with OpsWeekly
 - Social media integration such as FreshDesk and Zoho have (reply to requests via social media)
 - Ticket creation api (and improving existing api)
-- Unread ticket status per user.
+- Unread ticket status per user
+- Ticket search that also searches in from field and replies

 License
 -------